-Just look at some of the reviews from Jason’s publication:
+Just look at some of stories about three individuals:

-People all across the globe are reading and following Jason Cruz’s publication.
+People all across the globe can read and follow the book.
 It works for any age; any severity of Thrombocytopenia can be helped.
 Would you continue to pump your body full of chemicals and medications when you can have a natural and chemical free treatment plan?
 I hope you say NO!
-I hope you would say, what’s that website again?
-It is Conquer Low Platelets.
+I hope you would say, what’s that book again?
+It is Out for Blood.